Frequently Asked Questions

 The Department is committed to seeking opportunities that will allow it to provide financial support to its students.
-All masters students in good academic standing receive a 75 percent departmental scholarship during their field placement year.
-This scholarship is available for up to four terms as long as the student is completing his or her field placement and/or final report.
+All master's students in good academic standing receive a 75 percent departmental scholarship during their field placement year.
+This scholarship is available for up to four terms as long as the student is completing the field placement and/or final report.
 Students interested in financial aid should contact the Bloomberg School's Office of Student Financial Services at 410-955-3004.

 What types of certificate programs are available to students?